 - 1 The Mill Pond

 - 2 Meadowside

 - 3 The Hormare Field

 - 4 Storrington Memorial Pond, Pulborough Road.

 - 5 Windmill Copse

 - 6 Sullington Recreation Ground

-- Field at the top of Downsview Avenue (and footpath leading to far end of Water Lane)

-- 8 Matt's Meadow
+- 7 Matt's Meadow

-- 9 Fryern Dell
+- 8 Fryern Dell

-- 10 The Glade
+- 9 The Glade

-- 11 Washington Recreation Ground
+- 10 Washington Recreation Ground

-- 12 Storrington Recreation Grounds
+- 11 Storrington Recreation Grounds

-- 13 The Triangle
+- 12 The Triangle

-- 14 Jockey's meadow
+- 13 Jockey's meadow

-- 15 Vera's Shelter and Green (Heath Common)
+- 14 Vera's Shelter and Green (Heath Common)

-- 16 1st extension graveyard
+- 15 1st extension graveyard

-- 17 Longbury Hill

-- 18 Milford Grange Country Park
+- 16 Milford Grange Country Park

-- 19 The Glebe Field
+- 17 The Glebe Field

-- 20 Riverside Walk
+- 18 Riverside Walk

-- 21 Sandgate Park
+- 19 Sandgate Park

-Proposals for development in a Local Green Space will be resisted, unless they are ancillary to the use of the land for a public recreational purpose or are required for a statutory utility infrastructure purpose. (e.g. Small areas of car parking).
+Proposals for development in a Local Green Space will be resisted other than in very special circumstances, unless they are ancillary to the use of the land for a public recreational purpose or are required for a statutory utility infrastructure purpose. (e.g. Small areas of car parking).

-4.78 The SSWNP Local Green Spaces Report and the Local Green Spaces Addendum (in the evidence base) sets out the methodology used to evaluate sites that were put forward by the community, for inclusion in this policy.
-A two stage assessment process was undertaken to appraise these sites: A desktop study "first sieve" followed by a detailed evaluation.

-4.79 A planning application (reference number: DC/16/2108) for the development of 9 dwellings and a new medical centre on the Glebe Field was approved on the 21 March 2017.
+- 4.73 The SSWNP Local Green Spaces Report and the Local Green Spaces Addendum (in the evidence base) sets out the methodology used to evaluate sites that were put forward by the community, for inclusion in this policy.
+A two stage assessment process was undertaken to appraise these sites: A desktop study "first sieve" followed by a detailed evaluation. - 4.74 A planning application (reference number: DC/16/2108) for the development of 9 dwellings and a new medical centre on the Glebe Field was approved on the 21 March 2017.
 As part of the application the applicant is prepared to bequeath the residual green space to the Parish Council.
 There is public support for the allocation of the residual green space on the remainder of Glebe field as Local Green Space.
 The principle of designation of the residual green space as Local Green Space is supported by the background evidence paper produced by the South Down National Park Authority (April 2017) and the follow up Local Green Spaces Addendum November 2017).
-The precise boundary of the proposed residual green space will however need to be determined in the coming months.

-4.80 Public support is also given to the designation of Milford Grange Country Park as Local Green Space designation.
-The Local Green Space report undertaken from SDNPA concluded that the site does have some merit for designation as a Local Greenspace, but did not meet the necessary criteria as the development had not been completed and therefore the space was not currently in use as recreational space.
-The Local Green Space Addendum November 2017 however recognises that the area is now open to the public and widely used for recreation and is now considered to fulfil the criteria for Local Green Space designation.

-4.81 Similarly, public support is also given to the designation as Local Green Space of part of the Sandgate Park (HDC owned land).
+The precise boundary of the proposed residual green space will however need to be determined in the coming months. - 4.75 Public support is also given to the designation of Milford Grange Country Park as Local Green Space designation.
+The Local Green Space report undertaken from SDNPA concluded that the site does have some merit for designation as a Local Greenspace but did not meet the necessary criteria as the development had not been completed and therefore the space was not currently in use as recreational space.
+The Local Green Space Addendum November 2017 however recognises that the area is now open to the public and widely used for recreation and is now considered to fulfil the criteria for Local Green Space designation. - 4.76 Similarly, public support is also given to the designation as Local Green Space of part of the Sandgate Park (HDC owned land).
 Further work was undertaken on the revised boundary and the Local Green Spaces Addendum November 2017 concludes that it is suitable for inclusion in the list of Local Green Spaces.